 'Chronicle' and 'Inside Higher Ed' Laud SNHU's Model of Competency-Based Education

-Southern New Hampshire University's College for America competence-based delivery model specifically addresses the market's need for low-cost, highly measurable degrees that actually deliver relevant competencies.
+Southern New Hampshire University's College for America competence-based delivery model specifically addresses the market's need for low-cost, highly measurable online college degrees that actually deliver relevant competencies.
 The potential for a new federal loan and grant eligibility not only means more access for working students... it signals the possibilities of a whole new way to deliver learning that we think can significantly boost national competitiveness.

 Beyond the Credit Hour

 by Paul Fain

 The U.S. Department of Education has endorsed competency-based education with the release today of a letter that encourages interested colleges to seek federal approval for degree programs that do not rely on the credit hour to measure student learning.